SapirLastimoza-Dooley/Portfolio/_projects/project_webscraper.md

    # 480w:    /assets/img/blog/blog/hydejack-8.jpg
 caption:     Tool for automated webscraping of irregular data source.
 description: >
-  The purpose of this project is to create a Python script that will read an Instagram feed and collect information based on user-inputted criteria.
-This script is intended to solve the challenge of collecting customer-related information through Instagram at a large scale.
-With this script, the user should be able to simply run the program; the program will log in to a specified account and collect information, in this case: location data of users that fit a specific set of criteria.
-In this proposal we shall lay out the specific functions of the script as well as the criteria that will drive data collection.
-With this script, the user will have their stresses alleviated in regards to the marketing aspect of their company.
+  The purpose of this project is to create a tool for scraping atypically formatted data at a large scale from a website using automated testing software.
+In this instance, customer-related information will be collected from Instagram.
+With this tool, the user is able to automatically log in and search each post within the feed for specific keywords.
+If a keyword is found, the program will save the post and related information including: the author, the location of the post, and the link to the post.
+With this tool, marketing strategies can be streamlined and the stresses of social media marketing will be lightened.

 links:
   - title:   Github Link